misje/dhcpoptinj/README.md

-The layout of the nonsensical option used in this example (first the [DHCP option layout](https://tools.ietf.org/html/rfc2132#section-2), then the specific [relay agent information option usb-option layout](https://tools.ietf.org/html/rfc3046#section-2.0)) is as follows:
+The layout of the nonsensical option used in this example (first the [DHCP option layout](https://tools.ietf.org/html/rfc2132#section-2), then the specific [relay agent information option sub-option layout](https://tools.ietf.org/html/rfc3046#section-2.0)) is as follows:

 | Code | Length |            Data            |